-This book proposes a re-interpretation of Article 2(4) of the Charter of the United Nations to read, or at least include, respect for the inviolability of State Territory.
+This book proposes a re-interpretation of Article 2(4) of the Charter of the United Nations to read, or at least include, respect for the inviolability of State territory.

 This book will engineer a serious debate regarding the scope of Article 2(4), which before now has always been limited to the threat or use of force.
 As a result, it will be of interest to academics and students of public international law, as well as diplomats and policymakers.

-Table of cases
+Table of Contents

 1. General Introduction 2.
 Setting Out the Theoretical Framework 3.
 Inviolability of State Territory and Article 2(4) of the UN Charter 4.
 Expanding the Frontiers of Article 2(4) to Cyberspace 5.
 Breaches of State Territory 6.
 Non-State Actors, Article 2(4) and the Sanctity of State Territory 7.
 An Attempt to Formulate a Theory of Respect for the Inviolability of State Territory

 Fr Josephat C. Ezenwajiaku, a Catholic priest of the Congregation of Fathers of Jesus the Saviour, completed his PhD at Brunel University, London.
 He also holds Iuris canonici Licentiatus from the Katholieke Universiteit Leuven, Belgium.
 He was Director of Works for four years at Madonna University, Okija, Nigeria.
 He has also held the position of the director of Pilgrim Newspapers, a subsidiary organ of Our Saviour Press, Nigeria, and now Madonna University Press, Nigeria, for two years.